Ethical Elephant Sanctuary in Thailand | 2-Day Experience | Viajera en Tailandia

 Explore other experiences in this city or related to the regenerative features you’ve just seen.

 This project has been developed in collaboration with the Karen families of Ban Naklang, adapting to the rhythms of the forest, the movements of the elephants, and the unique dynamics of this territory.
-The experience stems from the relationships that already exist between the community, the forest, and the animals.
+The experience stems from the existing relationships between the community, the forest, and the animals.

 The Karen families of Ban Naklang serve as hosts and play an active role in the experience.
 They welcome visitors into their homes, prepare meals, and share aspects of their daily lives, generating income that stays within the community and strengthens the local economy.